ripienaar/free-for-dev/README.md

   * [get.localhost.direct](https://get.localhost.direct) — A better `*.localhost.direct` Wildcard public CA signed SSL cert for localhost development with sub-domain support
   * [Framacloud](https://degooglisons-internet.org/en/list/) — A list of Free/Libre Open Source Software and SaaS by the French non-profit [Framasoft](https://framasoft.org/en/).
-  * [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see
   * [github.com — FOSS for Dev](https://github.com/tvvocold/FOSS-for-Dev) — A hub of free and Open Source software for developers.
   * [GitHub Education](https://education.github.com/pack) — Collection of free services for students.
 Registration required.
   * [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program) — Get a free sandbox, tools, and other resources you need to build solutions for the Microsoft 365 platform.
 The subscription is a 90-day [Microsoft 365 E5 Subscription](https://www.microsoft.com/microsoft-365/enterprise/e5) (Windows excluded) which is renewable.
 It is renewed if you're active in development(measured using telemetry data & algorithms).